 On most Windows computers, the zipped file will look like a folder with a zipper.

-1) Right click on the folder and choose "Extract All" then follow the instructions.
+1) Right mouse-click on the zipped filer and choose "Extract All".

+Profiles will have a .ICC or .ICM extension.
 The profile will contain the name of the paper and your printer model.
-It will have a .ICC or .ICM file extension.

 Step 2 - Install the profile